 The transaction price is fixed based upon either (i) a combined Master Agreement and each related purchase order, or (ii) if there is no Master Agreement, the price per the individual purchase order received from each customer.
-The customers are invoiced at an agreed upon contractual price for each unit ordered and delivered by the Company.
+The customers are invoiced at an agreed upon contractual price for each unit ordered and delivered by us.

-Consistent with Company practice prior to the adoption of ASC 606, the Company does not collect sales tax or other similar taxes from customers.
+Consistent with Company practice prior to the adoption of ASC 606, we do not collect sales tax or other similar taxes from customers.
 As such, there is no effect on the measurement of the transaction price.